 It’s to the show’s credit that this is completely wrong.
 By that Edwardian moment, the Old World that the Granthams seek to maintain and preserve had already passed away a long time ago, something we would understand if we took seriously the simple fact that Grantham is able to be the kind of “traditional” Earl he is only because, and only to the extent that, he married American money.

 Think of a novel like Mansfield Park, where the blood and labor of colonized bodies in the Caribbean provide the driving energy to keep it all moving, both the narrative and the household economy.
 Unlike this house, that house’s conspicuous consumption has an input, an exploited population and economic machine with a dynamism of its own.
 But this lord has no peasants: Grantham’s house is powered only by the one-time donation of an American woman who wanted to live in that house, with that title, and that illusion of permanence, and who still does.
-Which is one important reason why he never seriously considers trying to break the entail: his condition of possibility is the money that allows him to play house in the way that he does.

 To put it as bluntly as possible: she bought him, along with his manor and name, and on some level, both he and the show understand this.

 Carina Chocano, on the other hand, does not understand this, asking in the New York Times yesterday:

 “Has a fictional aristocrat as upright and honorable, as tender of heart and noble of spirit, as humble, forbearing, magnanimous, solicitous and totally ludicrous as the Earl of Grantham ever graced the screen?
 Supermodels playing rocket scientists in Nicolas Cage movies put less strain on my credulity.”